codeninja-borislav/tracker/README.md

 This API provides services related to Bitcoin pricing and subscription management.
 It is ideal for applications that require real-time financial data and user subscription functionalities.

 ## Authentication
-The way the api endpoints are setup, no authentication is required, because this project is made for testing purposes.
-Shall you use it for production, authentication should be impolemented
+No authentication is required.
+This app has been made for testing purposes

 ### Get Current Bitcoin Price
 - **URL:** `/bitcoin/price/{currencyPair}`